thatskyapplication/thatskyapplication/README.md

 3. Once the spirit has arrived, the following need to be done:
    1. Ensure the friendship tree is updated.
    2. Ensure the infographic is updated.
 This should be uploaded to the CDN.
-   3. Ensure the marketing video is uploaded to the CDN.
+   3. Ensure the marketing video is uploaded to the CDN, if any.

 ### Returning spirits